WilsonnnTan/AttendoBot/Techinal-Documentation/README.md

 ## Business Logic

 - **Attendance Marking**:
-  Users mark attendance with `!hadir`.
+  Users mark attendance with `/hadir`.
 The bot checks the configured time window and prevents duplicate attendance for the same day.

 - **Google Form Integration**:
   Admins configure a Google Form URL.
 The bot extracts field IDs, submits attendance, and validates URLs.